The sticky particle dynamics of the 1D pressureless Euler-alignment system as a gradient flow: Clustering formation for sticky dynamics

 \subsection{Acknowledgments}

 This research was supported by the Research Council of Norway through grant no.~286822, \textit{Wave Phenomena and Stability---a shocking combination (WaPheS)}, and by the Swedish Research Council through grant 2021-06594 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the autumn semester 2023.
+The author is also grateful to the anonymous referees whose feedback helped improve the presentation of this work.